CRC-FONDA/mmlib-multi/README.md

 # M<sup>3</sup>lib - Multi Model Management Library

+- This is the code for our EDBT short paper:
+    - Reference will follow once oficially published
-- This is an extended version of the MMlib (Model Management library)
+- The code is an extended version of the MMlib (Model Management library)
-    - repo of plain MMlib -- [here](https://github.com/hpides/mmlib)
+    - you can find the repo of the plain MMlib -- [here](https://github.com/hpides/mmlib)

 ## Installation